Filter by Subcategory

 Instructor Bio: Eve Marx is a professional book author and journalist.
 Her essay collection, "View From the Porch: Tales from the Anti-Hamptons" won a Washington Irving award for literary excellence.
 She received her Master's degree in Education from Columbia University in New York City.
 For over twenty years, she has led memoir writing and creative nonfiction classes for children, teens and adults in traditional and nontraditional academic settings.
 She has been a newspaper columnist and feature writer whose work has been published in national magazines and regional publications.
 Her great joy is guiding both new and more experienced writers to explore and expand their literary talents.

-There are no refunds allowed beyond these deadlines: You are liable for payment of classes at the time of registration and will be held liable unless the classes are dropped within the refund period.
+There are no refunds allowed beyond this deadline.
+You are liable for payment of classes at the time of registration and will be held liable unless the classes are dropped within the refund period.

 Stormy River Writers